Theory of unconventional magnetism in a Cu-based kagome metal: Crystal Distortions and their Stability

 Within the twisted kagome configuration, taken as an example, the JT distortion leads to a displacement of the Cu atoms as depicted in Fig.~\ref{fig:twistedLatt}(a).
 Consequently their orbitals become more spatially separated, leading to a reduction in Coulomb repulsion and hybridization and a corresponding decrease in energy.
 The unit cell's top-view reveals that the Cl ions are still positioned at the center of the Cu triangles, albeit in a twisted triangular arrangement that reduces the number of symmetries.
 Comparing the band structure of the twisted configuration shown in Fig.~\ref{fig:twistedLatt}(b) with the pristine counterpart, the electronic structure of the former demonstrates a reduced dispersion and a slightly lower energy profile.
 Additionally, the flat band itself exhibits an increased dispersion due to a reduced destructive interference process among the orbitals of Cu atoms.
 The Fermi level lies even closer to the (unaffected) $m$-type vHS than in the pristine case.
-Given the minimal shift in dispersion, the electronic structure of the twisted configuration remains remarkably close to that of the pristine configuration.
-Consequently, the minimal model of the pristine configuration can be confidently applied across a broader spectrum. \\
+Given the minimal shift in dispersion, the electronic structure of the twisted configuration remains remarkably close to that of the pristine configuration. \\